MCA Stage: Productions

 In 2011, the Japanese American dance artists Eiko & Koma performed Time is Not Even, Space is Not Empty as the first combination exhibition and performance project Taub curated for the MCA.
-The exhibition consists of three performances—Naked, The Caravan Project, and Regeneration—and a gallery presentation.
+The exhibition consists of three performances: Naked, The Caravan Project, and Regeneration; as well as a gallery presentation.

 In September 2010, the MCA and Chicago-based Redmoon Theater co-produced the project The Astronaut’s Birthday, a multimedia public art spectacle inspired by science fiction and comic books that was projected onto the MCA façade as audience members watched from the MCA plaza.
 The production used new technologies, live performers, and hand-illustrated shadow imagery to display the 80-foot tall production.

-New York-based theater company Elevator Repair Service performed Gatz at the MCA in the company’s Chicago debut.
+New York-based theater company Elevator Repair Service performed Gatz at the MCA in the company's Chicago debut.
 The performance—a verbatim retelling of the unabridged version of F. Scott Fitzgerald’s The Great Gatsby—took six hours as performers reenacted the story.